So near yet so far for Malaysia's Anwar

 That promise appeared nullified when Mahathir resigned abruptly a week ago.

-It become an impossibility once both were swept aside despite a late attempt to restore their alliance.
+It became an impossibility once both were swept aside despite a late attempt to restore their alliance.

 Anwar had tried to build a coalition to show the king that he could win a majority in parliament, but he never had enough seats without Mahathir's support.
 Mahathir meanwhile failed in a bid to form a unity government that Anwar rejected.